 1. The concept of "philosophy".
 Introduction to the philosophical system and terminology.

 2. Ancient philosophy.
 Philosophy in Greece.
 The beginnings of philosophy.

-4. Hellenistics philosophy.
+4. Hellenistic philosophy.
 Socrates, Plato and Aristotle.

-6. The philosophy of the Middle-Ages.
+6. The philosophy of the Middle Ages.
 The universalism dispute.

 7. Early Modern philosophy.
 Philosophy of the Renaissance and Reformation.
-Cusanius, Bruno, Galilei, Bacon, Comenius and Descartes as personalities of the Renaissance and Modern philosophy.
+Cusanius, Bruno, Galilei, Bacon, Comenius and Descartes as personalities of the Renaissance and modern philosophy.
 Spinoza and Leibniz.

 10. Fichte, Schelling, Hegel and their contemporaries.

 12. Phenomenology and hermeneutistics.
-Existential philosophy.
+Existantional philosophy.